AdamHBCIT/chimoney-fe-challange/README.md

 # Frontend Developer Challenge

+> Move fast and break things
+> *Mark Zuckerberg*

 ## How to run project?
-1. Open the projects and install packages using NPM
+1. Open the projects and install packages using command below (NodeJS is required):

 ```bash
 npm install